sami-haq99/sami-haq99.github.io/_projects_mcu/robogame.md

 Our robot is called Qibing (旗兵 in Chinese, meaning a flag soldier).
 Using OpenCV on Raspberry Pi, we were able to identify the color of the boxes and decide the moving strategy.
 We used STM32 as the movement controller and implemented PID control algorithm on STM32 to guarantee stable and high-speed movement.
 Finally, we employed UART devices for efficient and reliable communication between the Raspberry Pi and STM32.

 Below is our robot.
+You can check our [technical report](/files/qb.pdf) (in Chinese) if you are interested in the specific implementation.
 If you are interested in his stage performance, check the video of the [exhibition game](https://youtu.be/flF1CCWiBO4) (Qibing is on the red side, i.e. on the right side of the stage).

 ![](/images/robogame_qibing.jpg)